RedMadRobot/apexy-ios/README.md

 `pod 'Apexy'`

-If you want to use Apexy with Alamofire and RxSwift:

-`pod 'Apexy'`

-`pod 'Apexy/RxSwift'`

-If you want to use Apexy without Alamofire and RxSwift:
+If you want to use Apexy without Alamofire:

 `pod 'Apexy/URLSession'`